Hyundai Ioniq 9: Specifications

 During its introduction, the Ioniq 9 was announced with a single battery size option, an NCM lithium-ion battery with a capacity of 110.3 kWh.
 The Long Range RWD variant is claimed to have achieved a WLTP-estimated range of 620 km.
 The vehicle supports 400V/800V charging and can charge from 10% to 80% in 24 minutes using a 350 kW charger.
 Trim levels announced during launch include Long Range RWD, Long Range AWD, and Performance AWD.
 The latter is claimed to be able to complete a 0-100 km/h acceleration test in 5.2 seconds.

 Markets

-Sales of the Ioniq 9 are planned to commence in South Korea and the United States in the first half of 2025, followed by Europe and other regions.
+Sales of the Ioniq 9 commenced in South Korea and the United States in the first half of 2025, followed by Europe and other regions.

+Asia

+Indonesia

+The Ioniq 9 was launched in Indonesia on 29 July 2026, in the sole AWD variant.